 The Parish boundaries presently extend from Churchgate in the North to the Colaba Post office at the southern end.
 The western limit is bounded by the Arabian Sea, while the eastern boundary lies near the General Post Office, Fort.

-The statistics from the last census taken in 2005 show the parish strength at 500 parishioners from 550 families.
-The ongoing census will be completed in 2012.
+The statistics from the last census taken in 2005 show the parish strength at 2500 parishioners from 550 families.

 This parish also caters to Catholics belonging to different linguistic backgrounds by conducting masses for them in their mother tongue.
 There is a Konkani Mass daily and two on Sundays, in addition to the English language Masses.
 The Hindi Mass is celebrated once a month for parishioners from a Hindi-speaking background.